 There are many different types of contracts that arise in employment relationships.
 Sometimes when offering a perspective candidate employment it may be necessary to ask them to sign an employment contract.
 Usually the contract will set forth compensation, benefits, and duties.
 It may also include confidentiality or non-compete provisions.
 Confidentiality provisions are usually designed to protect what are called trade secrets.
 They may also provide that anything the employee designs or develops while working for your company belongs to the company.
 A non-compete provision is a little different.
 It prevents the employee from employment with a competing company after employment is terminated.
 In order to be valid, the provision must be limited in time, scope, and geographic area.

 Employment relationships end for a number of reasons.
 Sometimes everyone parts on good terms; other times, the relationship looks more like a nasty divorce.
 Often when an employee is terminated or laid off, he or she will be asked to sign a separation agreement in exchange for severance pay.
 Separation agreements usually require the employee to waive any potential claims he or she may have against the employer in exchange for severance pay.
 Often they will also include confidentiality or non-compete provisions.
 There may also be provisions such as “non-disparagement” clauses that are designed to prevent the employee from bad-mouthing a prior employer.
 Ultimately the agreements usually require an employee to give up some right in exchange for severance pay.
+Learn more about separation agreements in Minnesota.

 Why hire an attorney?